canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis-README.md

 I defanged the link before doing anything with it so I did not accidentally click it:

 ```
-hxxp[://]sefnet[.]net/track/o7436EVFfO5968877utQY8065QJB8855GHAz1
 hxxps[://]bawafide[.]z27[.]web[.]core[.]windows[.]net/wrza8igw3uko[.]html
 ```

-WHOIS on the domain showed it was registered three days before the email was sent, through Namecheap, with privacy protection.
-That is a very common pattern for purpose-built phishing infrastructure.
-Legitimate IT helpdesks do not register throwaway domains three days before emailing employees.
+WHOIS on the domain showed the registrar as MarkMonitorInc. (which is not Microsoft), registered in 08-10-1995 with update, transfer, and delete locks.
+The Domain name shows windows.net.
+That is a very common pattern for purpose-built phishing infrastructure. .

 I submitted it to URLScan.io for a safe detonation.
 The results were pretty definitive:

-- The page is a pixel-perfect clone of the Microsoft 365 login portal
+- The page is a pixel
 - The form POST action sends captured credentials to `hxxps://185.220.101[.]47/collect[.]php`
 - VirusTotal had it flagged by 7 of 94 vendors at the time of analysis